Introduction

 Perhaps the most important aspect for NMR spectroscopy in chemistry is that the nuclei in molecules are shielded against the external magnetic field by the electrons surrounding them.
 This can be expressed by adding a correction term to the Hamiltonian as

 where is referred to as the shielding tensor quantifying the change in the local magnetic field experienced by the nucleus in the molecule relative to a bare nucleus in vacuum.
-However, if the molecules of interest are in solution, or in liquid phase in general, they can rotate freely and only the isotropic chemical shift is of interest,
+A significant simplification occurs if the molecules of interest are in solution, or in liquid phase in general, as they can rotate freely and only the isotropic shielding is of interest,

 In practice, chemical shifts are normally used instead of chemical shieldings: instead of invoking the Larmor frequency of a nucleus in vacuum, shifts are defined with respect to the resonance frequency of a reference compound: